South Carolina Highway 31: Future

 Interstate 74 (I-74) is a potential planned renumbering of SC 31, which could happen once the highway is extended north into North Carolina, connecting with US 17.
 Known as the northern extension, it would closely parallel County Road 57 in South Carolina.
 Between 2002 and 2004, State Sen. David Elliott opposed the efforts of State Rep. Tracy Edge to get the northern extension built, claiming the northeastern part of the county did not need such a highway, and that North Carolina had not set a definite route for Interstate 74 to which the road could connect.
 Currently, the northern extension is unfunded, waiting in part on NCDOT to finalize its routing of Interstate 74 in southeastern North Carolina.

 In November 2019, NCDOT and SCDOT released maps of nine corridors that the northern extension could take.
 NCDOT currently has the extension of the highway under "Projects in developments," but only shows an extension into Brunswick County connecting to US 17 and does not mention of I-74.
-Horry County, South Carolina currently has the extension of SC 31 in their RIDE III projects.
+As of 2023 Horry County had the extension of SC 31 in their RIDE III projects.
 The extension project is currently estimated to cost $550 million with NCDOT paying about $360 million while South Carolina pays around $185 million.

+On April 22, 2026, NCDOT announced that it was considering new alternative routes and withdrawing their planned section of the extension into Brunswick County.
+Moreover, SCDOT plans to continue with their section of the extension.

+In August 2026 Horry County authorized a southern extension of SC 31 to US 17 near Surfside Beach.